 - Ban employees from using TOR: Don’t allow employees to access the TOR network; they can easily expose your business to malware.
 TOR is the most common software client used to access the dark web.
 Provide clear and strict employee guidance on how to cleanly use the internet.

-- Train employees on security protocols: Cybersecurity experts always advise that employee error plays a major role in a successful cyber-attack.
-The fact that most SMEs are unaware of the dark web is argument enough that additional training on IT security is essential.
-This will help increase employee awareness about cybersecurity measures and compliance so that they follow your businesses security protocols.
+- Train employees on security protocols: Cyber security experts always advise that employee error plays a major role in a successful cyber-attack.
+The fact that most businesses are unaware of the dark web is argument enough that additional training on IT security is essential.
+This will help increase employee awareness about cyber security measures and compliance so that they follow your businesses security protocols.